chenmingwei23/Group10GRT/README.md

-#### The Streams part ####

-Functions:

-1.Using the API offered by YouTube live streams to show the latest game stream

-2.Can be set by administrator

-3.Show ads behind live frames to make money for this website

 #### The discussion part

 The forum is built by String MVC+Mybatis+JSP, and the page is mainly written by Bootstrap, which is used as the SSM basic project.